denture stomatitis symptoms causes types and treatments

 What Is Denture Stomatitis?

-• Those who are on specific drugs, such as broad-spectrum antibiotics and corticosteroids.
+• Those taking certain medications, such as broad-spectrum antibiotics and corticosteroids

 Symptoms of Denture Stomatitis

-Early detection, on the other hand, is ideal for early treatment.
-More severe cases of DS include tongue sores, bleeding gums, chronic numbness, and halitosis
+More severe cases can involve tongue sores, bleeding gums, chronic numbness, and bad breath.

-• Dryness and a change in palate texture
+• Dry mouth and changes in palate texture

 The initial sign of denture stomatitis is typically tissue redness in the contour of the denture.

-Because most people do not examine the interior of their mouths on a daily basis, it usually stays undiscovered until a dental professional discusses it or actual symptoms appear.
+Because most people do not examine the interior of their mouths daily, it usually stays undiscovered until a dental professional discusses it or actual symptoms appear.

 What Causes Denture Stomatitis?